| Real Name | Martha Robinson Rivers |

 | Relatives | Frederic B. Ingram (brother-in-law) Ingrid Goude (sister-in-law) Sarah LeBrun Ingram (daughter-in-law) |

-Martha Robinson Rivers Ingram (born August 20, 1935) is an American billionaire businesswoman and philanthropist.
+Martha Robinson Rivers Ingram (August 20, 1935 – August 6, 2026) was an American billionaire businesswoman and philanthropist.
 In 1995, Ingram succeeded her late husband as chairman and chief executive officer (CEO) of Ingram Industries, one of America's largest privately held companies.
-She is the co-author of three books, including two biographies and a history of the performing arts in Nashville, Tennessee.
+She was the co-author of three books, including two biographies and a history of the performing arts in Nashville, Tennessee.

 Early life

-Martha Robinson Rivers was born in Charleston, South Carolina, the daughter of John Minott Rivers and Martha Elizabeth Robinson.
+Martha Robinson Rivers was born on August 20, 1935[1] in Charleston, South Carolina, the daughter of John Minott Rivers and Martha Elizabeth Robinson.
 She was educated at Ashley Hall in Charleston.
-She graduated from Vassar College with a Bachelor of Arts in history in 1957.[1]
+She graduated from Vassar College with a Bachelor of Arts in history in 1957.[2]

 Career